 Oral cancer is one of the least talked about cancers, but with over 4,500 Canadians estimated to be diagnosed with it in 2017, it should evidently be of much more concern.
 And, since it’s not frequently discussed, many people are unaware of what exactly the symptoms include.
 Thankfully, you can help prevent oral cancer by seeing a dentist regularly for an oral cancer examination at our Little Italy dentist on Preston Street in Downtown Ottawa.

-During every checkup at Dow’s Lake Dental, our professionals take the time to check for any signs of potential cancers.
+During every checkup at Dow’s Lake Dental, our team takes the time to check for any signs of potential cancers.
 This routine examination involves checking for any irregular tissue changes or lumps inside your mouth, as well as providing a thorough examination of your face and neck.
 It’s a quick and painless exam that only takes a few minutes, but it can make a big difference in your life.

 During an oral exam, your dentist will ask about your current health conditions, along with any medications that you are currently taking to determine if you may have any special risks for disease or cancer.
 A thorough inspection of your mouth, lips, face, neck, and jaw would be carried out by our dentist.
 Preston Street in Little Italy is the convenient location for this checkup.
 They will look for any red or white patches on your lips and cheeks, and will also inspect your tongue for any abnormal colours or swelling.
 They will also thoroughly inspect the inside of your mouth and back of your throat to check for any changes or sensitivities that may look suspicious.